Verdoso/scnfs-demo/README.md

 ## Deployment in ArgoCD
 ![ArgoCD application snapshot](/helm-chart/img/Deployment.png)

-##Testing in Kubernetes
+## Testing in Kubernetes
-Once you have vagrant up & running using the Vagrantfile in the home directory and you have k3s installed ([installation instructions here](https://rancher.com/docs/k3s/latest/en/installation/) ):
+Once you have vagrant up & running using the Vagrantfile in the home directory and you have k3s installed ([installation instructions here](https://rancher.com/docs/k3s/latest/en/installation/) ), follow these steps:

 **Note:** There is a bug in Windows with Hypervisor & K3s so until is is solved, you should install version v1.20.7+k3s1 with `curl -sfL https://get.k3s.io | INSTALL_K3S_VERSION=v1.20.7+k3s1 sh`